Coordinator, Social Justice Minor

 - Postdoctoral Fellowship in Clinical Research, Behavioral Science Division, National Center for PTSD, Boston Department of Veterans Affairs Medical Center, 1997

 I trained as a clinical psychologist and have focused increasingly on critical and community psychologies.
-My research is aimed at understanding and eliminating sources of psychological trauma, especially campus sexual assault and other forms of gender-based violence.
+My research is aimed at understanding and eliminating sexual assault and other forms of gender-based violence in the context of higher education.
 My teaching and research are aimed at helping students to understand the shortcomings of current psychological knowledge in order to improve it toward more socially just ends.

 Theoretically, my work is grounded in:

 - Critical social justice theory (e.g., Sensoy & DiAngelo, 2017)

 - Feminism (e.g., Herman, 1992; Magnusson & Marecek, 2012)

 Most of my courses entail community engagement and are writing-intensive.

 - PSYC 100 General Psychology

 - PSYC 285 Research Methods in Community Psychology

 - PSYC 306 Trauma Psychology

 - RESC 098 Questioning for the Common Good (Foundation Seminar, Social Justice Residential College)